rapid7/insightconnect-plugins/sentinelone/help.md

 #### Search Agents

-This action searches for agents using provided information.
+This action searches for agents by IP address, MAC address, hostname, or device ID.

 ##### Input